 Unique Identification and carbon right waiver

 The unique identification of the stove included into the project is done through the sale receipts of the stoves.
 Each sale receipt mentions the sales date, stove type and quantity and his signed by the buyer.
 Only stove with their corresponding sales receipt are included into the project.
-We are happy to provide aby sales receipt upon request for review.
+All the sales receipts are available in the supporting documentation on the registry.
+Each sale receipt has a unique identifier and is referenced in the database.

 The sale receipt to end users mention that “by buying the item, the client waives its carbon credit rights to Entrepreneurs du Monde”.
 When the sale went through a reseller, individual contract between the reseller and the wholesaler waive the carbon right of the reseller (see scan of one of those contracts on the registry).